emersunn/archivePhotos/README.md

 - Python 3.6 or higher

+##Prior to use

+- Make sure your photo library is up-to-date.
+Go to Settings → iCloud → Download originals to this Mac
+- In Photos.app, click on Library → all photos to check the download progress

 ## Usage

 1. Update the `source_dir` variable in the script with the path to your "Photos Library.photoslibrary" folder.